 For activities supported under Volunteering Projects, the beneficiary organisation is responsible for the management of its project in the IT tool provided by the European Commission for the management of projects (Beneficiary Module).
 The beneficiary must encode all information about the activity the participants are involved in.
 The enrolment of the participants to the insurance scheme is done automatically through the system and based on the information input there.
 The enrolment to the insurance must be done before the departure of the participants; the beneficiary must therefore input the information in the system prior to the start of the activity (usually 2 weeks in advance).
 The enrolment covers the duration of the activity, including travel days.
-In addition, the beneficiary is responsible for keeping the information in the beneficiary module updated in particular regarding the start and end dates of the activity, venue etc. as this information is linked to the insurance coverage.
+In addition, the beneficiary is responsible for keeping the information is linked to the insurance coverage.
 For activities supported under Volunteering Teams in High Priority Areas and Humanitarian Aid Volunteering related activities, the beneficiary organisation is responsible for enrolling the participants the participants and inserting activity data (start date, end date, location) in the IT systems provided by the European Commission or the Executive Agency.
-This information will be automatically transferred to the insurance provider 61.
+This information will be automatically transferred to the insurance provider74.

 The insurance provides complementary coverage to the European Health Insurance Card or to any other insurance participants may have.
 Participants must be in possession of their European Health Insurance Card before the departure.
 In certain cases, when national rules deprive volunteers from coverage under the European Health Insurance Card for the duration of the activity or a participant comes from or to the country where the EU social security coordination does not apply, the insurance company will provide full coverage (see above).
-The insurance coverage has its own exclusions and ceilings and it is meant to cope with urgent and necessary care which cannot wait until the end of the activity period and the return home of the participant.
+The insurance coverage has its own exclusions and ceilings, and it is meant to cope with urgent and necessary care which cannot wait until the end of the activity period and the return home of the participant.

-Finally, participants and organisations should take into account that it is a private insurance scheme.
+Finally, participants and organisations should bear in mind that it is a private insurance scheme.
 As such, it is highly recommended to contact the insurer before incurring a medical expense, as they will be able to provide the participant with information on whether the claim will be reimbursed, and how.